mjbradvica/personal-website-articles/2022/di-magic-number.md

 }
 ```

-Testing this service will required you to declare six mocks:
+Testing this service will require you to declare six mocks:

 ```csharp
 public class ServiceTests